-2016-2018 ESIP Awards - Awards for the 2016-2018 award period were determined based on our TSR ranking among the TSR Peer Group.
-For ESIP TSR calculation purposes, our stock price at the beginning of the award period was \$46.94 and our stock price at the end of the award period was \$68.66, adjusted to reflect dividend reinvestments over the period.
-This resulted in TSR of 46.26%, an absolute ranking among the peers at nine out of twenty, and a percentile ranking at the 57.89th percentile.
-This percentile ranking resulted in a performance adjustment factor of 115.79% of target.
+2018-2020 ESIP Awards - Awards for the 2018-2020 award period were determined based on our TSR ranking among the TSR Peer Group.
+For ESIP TSR calculation purposes, our stock price at the beginning of the award period was \$71.38, (adjusted to reflect dividend reinvestments over the period) and our stock price at the end of the award period was \$120.14.
+This resulted in TSR of 68%.
+As described above, per the rights granted under our plan, the Committee determined it was appropriate to exclude from the TSR ranking for the full period those companies who merged during the year.
+Excluding Ingersoll-Rand plc and United Technologies Corporation, Eaton had an absolute ranking among the remaining peers at three out of nineteen, and a percentile ranking at the 89th percentile.
+This percentile ranking resulted in a performance adjustment factor of 178% of target (rounded up to a whole percentage from 177.8%).
 The results are shown in the following tables.